Jaime Córdoba (footballer)

 Jaime Miguel Córdoba Taborda (born 7 May 1988) is a Colombian footballer who plays as a midfielder for Cortulua.
 He previously played for América de Cali, Junior Barranquilla and more recently Atlético Nacional.

-Córdoba came to fame after winning a starting spot on America de Cali at 20 and helping them win their 13th league title.
+Córdoba came to fame after winning a starting spot on America de Cali at age 20 and helped the team win its 13th league title.
 His performances lead for FIFA to name him one of the best young players for 2009.